According to Harvard Business School professor Clayton Christensen, more than 30,000 new products are launched each year. 95% of them ultimately fail.

 A great segmentation study provides insights into customer motives, preferences, and need states that your product or service can target.
 It allows you to align brand attributes and messaging with the specific needs and wants of the target segment.

 The different types of segmentation studies.

-We’re often asked about the differences between a behavioral segmentation, a customer segmentation, and a psychographic segmentation.
+We’re often asked about the differences between behavioral segmentation, customer segmentation, and psychographic segmentation.
 The differences might really come down to nuances.